ultracold/accelerometer-data/README.md

 #### Notes on the original data set:

-From documents provided wih the original data set:
+From documents provided with the original data set:

 Notes: